06.07.2021 – Updates to cost-sharing and authorization policies, effective for dates of service on or after Aug. 7, 2021.

 For diagnoses and treatments related to COVID-19 or for members suspected of contracting COVID-19:

-- Notification will be required within 2 business days of the admission.
+- Members of Massachusetts plans: Prior authorization requirements will not be required until further notice.
+Notification will be required within 2 business days of the admission.

 These services are never subject to prior authorization.
 Notification is required within 2 business days after the date of admission.